belkinsa/SenseOpenness/pages/wetlands/timeline.md

 ## March

 - 27th: Started data collection season and did an examination of the small pond.
-Here are the findings (with [photos](https://github.com/belkinsa/GrailvilleWetlands/tree/master/notes/photos/03-27-2017_findings):
+Here are the findings with [photos](/galleries/grass-like_plant):

     - Found an oily residue near the data collecting edge/point
     - There is life:
         - Frogs and tadpoles
-        - A snapping turtule
+        - A snapping turtle
         - Traces of duckweed
         - Blades of grass-like plants